hipertipo/hTools2/README.md

 Work on hTools2 is partially funded by users and collaborators.

-Special thanks to the following designers/companies for funding work on hTools2:
+Special thanks to the following designers/companies for contributing to the project:

 <table>
 <tr>